 Parquet wardrobe | @mypetitenewbuild

-Many older properties feature bedroom alcoves around a chimney breast, some may be fortunate enough to still have a beautiful fireplace fitted!
+Many older properties feature bedroom alcoves around a chimney breast; some may be fortunate enough to still have a beautiful fireplace fitted.
 Alcoves offer an amazing opportunity to squeeze in those often cumbersome wardrobes, especially in a bedroom lacking space.
 Fit one into one side of the chimney breast, while creating a sense of balance and symmetry with another furniture piece, such as a chest of drawers or dressing table, on the other side.

-Make sure to measure up the space so the wardrobe slots seamlessly into its surrounding walls.
+Make sure you measure up the space so the wardrobe slots seamlessly into its surrounding walls.
 If you’re working with a period property, remember that walls tend not to be perfectly straight.
 Take measurements from several parts of the wall to ensure it will fit all the way along.

-Build-in a wardrobe
+Consider a built-in wardrobe

 Madeline mirror | @layered.home

 If you’re worried that a wardrobe may make your space feel cluttered and claustrophobic, a built-in wardrobe offers a beautifully sleek alternative.
 Whether you fill available alcoves or make use of a vacant wall, these floor-to-ceiling bedroom additions can actually make your room feel more spacious.
-What’s more, it means that your favourite furniture pieces can take centre stage, whether it be your bed, dressing table, chest of drawers, or bedside tables.
+What’s more, it means that your favourite furniture pieces can take centre stage, whether it’s your bed, dressing table, chest of drawers, or bedside tables.

 Best wardrobe designs for small bedrooms